top of page

 The Tyranny of Virtue: Identity, the Academy, and the Hunt for Political Heresies is by Boyers, a progressive college professor.
 He examines and criticizes some far left ideas and behaviors common on liberal college campuses, and increasingly common in society generally.
 This is interesting for having Boyers' personal stories from working in academia.

-The perils of "privilege"
+The Perils of "Privilege",

 by Phoebe Maltz Bovy